gzip(1) 맨 페이지 - 윈디하나의 솔라나라

 -S .suf --suffix .suf

 When compressing, use suffix .suf instead of .gz.
-Any non-empty
+Although any

 When decompressing, add .suf to the beginning of the list of